Chat with us, powered by LiveChat

 Based on data from Blackrock – the company behind iShares – we have developed reporting that should allow you to reclaim more withholding tax on US dividends than ever before.

-At the beginning of 2025, we will provide our clients with this new type of reporting for the flat-rate tax credit for US dividends for the first time.
+At the beginning of 2025, we will provide our clients with a withholding tax deduction of more than CHF 100 (subject to invested assets of around CHF 50,000 or more) with this new type of reporting for the lump-sum tax credit for US dividends for the first time.
 It looks like this:

 We would like to offer reporting for all funds with a large proportion of US investments.
 This includes the following funds: